orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     the one that will resolve all the issues in the chain.
   - See [cxx_standard.desc](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/profiles/desc/cxx_standard.desc)
     for valid values of cxx_standard_<x>.
+  - LTS packages can only specify the maximum of c++17.
+  - Rolling packages can specify up to the latest experimental.

 * Ebuild C standard guidelines in this overlay
   - The released standards were C89, C90, C99, C11, C17, C23.